Jousters: Origins

 By the early 1980s, the Jousters had firmly established additional sets on the street corners of Honor and Bloomingdale, Sawyer and Altgeld, Hanson Park and other spots.
 All these sets or branches used a "T-J" in their graffiti, and murals as a reference to the fact that were honored to have originated from the Taylor Street Jousters, even if the feeling was not mutual.
 One of their slogans that could be heard around this time period was, "Blue on blue, will always be proud and true" and also "20 10 to the chest fuck the rest".

-At this time, the Hanson Park Jousters were allied with a neighboring White gang known as Cragin Park Playboys, through an alliance called, PVJs.
+At this time, the Hanson Park Jousters were allied with a neighboring White gang known as Cragin Park Playboys, through an alliance called PVJs.
 PVJ stood for Playboys, Ventures, and Jousters.
 Even though the Ventures had disbanded, the Playboys and Jousters were still paying honorable homage to them by keeping them on the original title.
 The Jousters also continued their strong unity with the Gaylords, calling this unification GFJ.
 This stood for Gaylords, Jousters and Freaks.
-The Freaks were another predominantly White street gang.
+The Freaks were another predominantly white street gang.

-By the mid 1980s most of the Jousters sections had closed down, including Taylor and Oakley, North and Damen and Fullerton and St Louis.
-Their main section at this time was Hanson Park, which would last until about 1995, even though some members insist that they didn't officially close down until 2005.
-The Latin Pachucos now control Hanson Park.
+By the mid-1980s most of the Jousters sections had closed down, including Taylor and Oakley, North and Damen and Fullerton and St Louis.
+Their last main sections at this time was Hanson Park and 46th/Talman, which both sections lasted around 1996.
+The Latin Pachucos now control Hanson Park while the Satan Disciples now control the latter.